-We serve the community by providing evidence-based treatment to kids with ASD to help them reach his or her highest potential, regardless of their caregiver’s financial situation or insurance plan.
+We serve the community by providing evidence-based treatment to kids with ASD so that they can reach their highest potential, regardless of their caregiver’s financial situation.

 Our Treatment Approach